27 March 2017

 We’ve all witnessed internet giants born in garages and start-up unicorns like Uber and Airbnb taking on long-established industries but is Australia ready for the next biggest digital disruptor in the online shopping industry?

 Aussie shopping behaviour has seen a landslide shift in recent years with e-commerce sales increasing from $26.8B in 2013 to $32.6B in 2017 – and there’s no sign it’s slowing down.
 This lucrative trend is a huge talking point among onlookers both local and international.
-And the conversation is expected to heat up even further as American retail giant Amazon officially sets foot in Australia in September this year.
+And the conversation is expected to heat up even further as American retail giant Amazon officially sets foot in Australia later this year.